 For specific information about campus access and activities, please see below.

 - The Tower at 100 McAllister, with student apartments, remains open 24 hours a day, seven days a week, for residents, their guests, and essential support personnel.
-Non-resident students are not permitted to access Tower amenities at this time.
+The fitness center will resume operations at normal capacity; however, it is available only to our internal campus community including faculty, staff, students, and recent graduates studying for the Bar.
+It is not available to public visitors.

 - Other than Tower residents accessing their own apartments, no one who has symptoms associated with COVID-19 or has interacted with a person who has—or is believed to have—COVID-19, is permitted to enter a campus building.